 Since Chanakya belongs to the Brahman family, no disruption happened to his education.
 According to some historical sources, he was familiar with Greek and Persian languages.

 Chanakya worked as a teacher of economics and political science at Taxila, a famous university in ancient India.

 In the year 334 B.C.E. the ambitious Alexander marched from his kingdom “Macedon” with the desire of winning the world.
 Alexander’s army should have about 32000 to 47000 soldiers.
 Alexander led the army with his commander Seleucus Niketar in every battle.
 Since Alexander’s army had the experience of many wars, his army was considered an expert in war.

 In India, at that time there were many small kingdoms.
 So there was an opportunity for foreign invaders to penetrate in India because of animosity between these small kingdoms.

 An important role of Chanakya in the establishment of the Mauryan Empire:

-Chanakya was aware of this crisis among the Indians who were unaware of the crisis of Alexander’s invasion.
-Chanakya felt, that India needed to have a strong empire.
-For this, he tried to unite the Magadh kingdom which was powerful in India, with other states in the north.
+Chanakya was aware of this crisis among the Indians, who were unaware of the crisis of Alexander’s invasion.
+Chanakya felt that India needed to have a strong empire.
+For this, he tried to unite the Magadh kingdom, which was powerful in India, with other states in the north.
 Also, he met Magadh king “Dhanananda” at “Patliputra” which was the capital of Magadh.
 Dhananand, who was powerful, but far away from responsibility.
-He was well-known for his crooked nature and luxurious life.
-Dhananand first insulted in the court and pushes the Chanakya out from the court.
+He was well known for his crooked nature and luxurious life.
+Dhananand first insulted in the court and pushed the Chanakya out of the court.